 Veterinary Balance Method Acupuncture Certification Track

 Program Goals

-Learn Three-Step Strategy to immediately and effectively treat all localized symptoms such as pain, numbness, stiffness, tingling or burning sensations, etc.
+Immediately and effectively treat all localized symptoms such as pain, numbness, stiffness, tingling or burning sensations, etc. using Three-Step Strategy

-Understand several of the Masters famous 6 Systems of balancing for external and internal disorders
+Understand the 6 systems of balancing for external and internal disorders

 Learn how to Balance for Internal Disorders such as genitourinary, gastrointestinal, endocrine, 5 sense organs, and more using Ba Gua, hexagram Meridian Conversion

-Learn to balance the whole meridian or several meridians at the same time with only 4, 8, 9, or 12 needles
+Learn to balance the whole meridian or several meridians simultaneously with only 4, 8, 9, or 12 needles

+Veterinary Balance Method Acupuncture Certification Track